Composite Sorting: Proofs

 Our next step in proving that equation \eqref{eq:verylong} indeed holds, is to show that both sides of equation \eqref{eq:verylong} represent transport costs of an assignment between a measure of workers $\tilde{F}$ and a measure of jobs $\tilde{G}$.
 Specifically, consider the assignment problem between a measure $\tilde{F}$ and a measure $\tilde{G}$, satisfying:

 and, similarly,

 Both measures may not be probability measures, but they do have the same total mass.

 The fact that the left-hand side of \eqref{eq:verylong} represents a transport cost between workers $\tilde{F}$ and jobs $\tilde{G}$ is evident.
-Under this assignment each worker type is assigned to an identically indexed job, which have identical masses by construction of the worker distribution $\tilde{F}$ in \eqref{eq:mutilde} and the job distribution $\tilde{G}$ in \eqref{eq:nutilde}.
+Under this assignment, each worker type is assigned to an identically indexed job, which has an identical mass by construction of the worker distribution $\tilde{F}$ in \eqref{eq:mutilde} and the job distribution $\tilde{G}$ in \eqref{eq:nutilde}.
 To establish the same on the right-hand side requires work.
 Consider first the worker $x$ marginal on the right-hand side of \eqref{eq:verylong}.

 \begin{enumerate}[noitemsep] \item The mass on $x_0$ is

 \item Using equation \eqref{eq:4eqform2} with $k=2$, the mass on $x_1$ is

 \item For $2\leq k<p$, using \eqref{eq:4eqform3} and grouping terms, the mass on $x_k$ is